 b) that the International Telecommunication Regulations further describe policy and regulatory obligations incumbent upon Member States;

-c) that No. 191C of the Convention empowers the World Telecommunication Standardization Assembly (WTSA) to assign matters within its competence to the Telecommunication Standardization Advisory Group (TSAG), indicating the action required on those matters,
+c) that No. 191C of the Convention empowers the World Telecommunication Standardization Assembly (WTSA) to assign matters within its competence to the Telecommunication Standardization Advisory Group (TSAG), indicating the action required on those matters;

+d) the need to increase collaboration between all stakeholders, each within its responsibilities, to address regulatory and policy implications that will be introduced from the adoption of new and emerging technologies, while taking into account points a), b), and c) above.

+e) that ITU-T study groups, in particular Study Group 3, conduct studies regarding regulatory aspects,

 resolves

-1 that, when determining whether all new work items, Questions or Recommendations have policy or regulatory implications, study groups shall more generally consider possible topics such as:
+that, when determining whether new work items, Questions or Recommendations have policy or regulatory aspects and implications, study groups shall consider possible topics mentioned in noting or topics identified by a decision of Member States, or recommended by TSAG,

-– the right of the public to correspond;

-– protection of telecommunication channels and installations;

-– use of the limited numbering and addressing resources;

-– naming and identification;

-– secrecy and authenticity of telecommunications;

-– safety of life;

-– practices applicable to competitive markets;

-– misuse of numbering resources; and

-– any other relevant matters, including those identified by a decision of Member States, or recommended by TSAG, or Questions or Recommendations where there is any doubt about their scope;
+instruct TSAG

-2 to instruct TSAG to study and identify the operational and technical areas related to quality of service/quality of experience (QoS/QoE) of telecommunications/information and communication technologies that might have policy and regulatory nature, taking into account the studies being carried out by the relevant study groups, and report that to the next WTSA,
+1 to study and identify the operational and technical areas related to quality of service/quality of experience (QoS/QoE) of telecommunications/information and communication technologies that might have policy and regulatory nature, taking into account the studies being carried out by the relevant study groups, and report that to the next WTSA;

+2 to consult Member States on any relevant issues with policy and regulatory aspects and implications other than those specified in resolves, including issues resulted from adopting new and emerging technologies,

+instructs ITU-T study groups each within its mandate

+to study and identify the operational and technical areas related to telecommunications/information and communication technologies including new and emerging technologies that might have a policy and regulatory nature and report that to the next WTSA,

-invites Member States
+invites Member States and Sector Members

-to contribute actively to the work to be carried out on this matter.
+1 to contribute actively to the work to be carried out on this matter.

+2 to maintain the ongoing collaboration to ensure a broad range of perspectives and expertise when addressing policy and regulatory aspects and implications.